robertjchristian/MRC/MRC00.md

 Once all technical dependencies have been addressed, only then can an MRC be accepted into the "In Progress" stage.

 **- 4. Completing / Implementing an MRC:** For the MRC to be considered complete and "Implemented" the code proposed must be contributed and merged by the maintainer.

+## Acceptance / Rejection:
+First it's important understand that MRCs are a competitive process.
+Someone who proposes better implementation/lower weights/shorter timelines can be chosen (understand that submitting an MRC does not equal that MRC being accepted).

+Second, if the maintainers' feedback wasn't addressed by an author for two weeks, the MRC is considered rejected and can't be re-submitted for one month.
+This could be do to a technical hurtle that can't be currently addressed, or not enough weights being available from that maintainer, or the maintainer judging the work too expensive vs the value of the change / improvement proposed.